michelle-chiang/angular-grunt-skeleton/README.md

 # Skeleton

-Basic framework for an Angular, Grunt, and Bower web application.
+Basic framework for an AngularJS, Grunt, and Bower web application.

 # Developer Information